 I’m pretty sure you’ve heard of bakkwa, which is Chinese dried meat (usually pork) which is salty and sweet, with a texture similar to jerky.
 Well, in Taiwan, they have gone a step further with what they can do with dried pork.
 They’ve sliced the meat super thin and added in some almonds, yes, almonds and pork, to create this addictively crunchy snack.

 Where to buy them: You can technically get these snacks in any convenience store (7-Eleven) or supermarket.
-You can also find them at the airport if you’re on the way home and realised with horror that you forgot to pick up a souvenir, but I suspect that it would be a little pricier there.
-You can also find little snack shops (mostly in Taipei and on Zhongshan Road in Hualien) which specialise in the meat crisps.
+You can also find them at the airport if you’re on the way home and realise with horror that you forgot to pick up a souvenir, but I suspect that it would be a little pricier there.
+You can also find little snack shops (mostly in Taipei and on Zhongshan Road in Hualien) which specialise in meat crisps.

-Fine Tea Leaves
+8. Fine Tea Leaves

-The Taiwanese take their tea seriously, and visiting a tea house for a cup of freshly brewed Chinese tea is a legit thing when visiting Taiwan.
+The Taiwanese take their tea seriously, and visiting a tea house for a cup of freshly brewed Chinese tea is a legitimate thing when visiting Taiwan.
 Much of the reason behind the popularity of Taiwanese tea is the quality of the tea leaves used.
 Some of the best tea leaves you’ll ever find can be found in Taiwan, but none are as famous (and infamously imitated) as Alishan’s high mountain tea.

-The tea leaves are harvested from high altitude tea plantations in the Alishan mountain area, and packaged in air-tight seals after the drying process, ensuring maximum freshness and optimal taste.
+The tea leaves are harvested from high-altitude tea plantations in the Alishan mountain area, and packaged in air-tight seals after the drying process, ensuring maximum freshness and optimal taste.

-Where to buy them: Alishan is the safest place if you’re looking for the finest high mountain tea leaves.
+Where to buy them: Alishan is the safest place if you’re looking for the finest high-mountain tea leaves.
 There are plenty of knock-offs and imitations in the cities which bear the name ‘Alishan’ but aren’t exactly the legitimate product (such as ‘Penang Hokkien Mee’ in Kuala Lumpur which does not resemble Penang Hokkien Mee at all #shotsfired).
 However, do take time to visit different stalls on Alishan before buying any leaves, as you will most likely be able to find even better deals if you prod around different shops.

-Mochi products
+9. Mochi products

 Image credit: Vcarceler

 They’re small, sweet, a little sticky in the mouth, a little chewy, gummy, have a multitude of different flavours and variations, can be frozen as ice cream and they’re made of glutinous rice!
-Mochi, a cute package full of flavour.
+Mochi, is a cute package full of flavour.
 Well, technically, mochi is the Japanese name, the Taiwanese call them muaci (moi chi) in Taiwanese and ma-su in Mandarin.

-You can find these fun-sized delicacies being sold in bulks at airports and other snack shops and even in some supermarkets.
+You can find these fun-sized delicacies being sold in bulk at airports and other snack shops and even in some supermarkets.
 There are also special flavours in certain areas of Taiwan, such as cherry blossom mochi in Alishan.

-Where to buy them: While you can get these rice ball desserts anywhere in Taiwan, if you ever find yourself in Hualien (Beautiful and picturesque county, you must visit), do stop by at Jota Food Enterprise, which is a mochi manufacturing company that doubles as a mochi shop.
+Where to buy them: While you can get these rice ball desserts anywhere in Taiwan, if you ever find yourself in Hualien (A beautiful and picturesque county, you must visit), do stop by at Jota Food Enterprise, which is a mochi manufacturing company that doubles as a mochi shop.
 Here, you will be spoilt for choice as all sorts of mochi can be found in different flavours and even textures.
-They even have mochi cookies which is kind of like a soft cookie, only it’s made of rice…well…yeah, I just said that.
+They even have mochi cookies which are kind of like a soft cookie, only it’s made of rice…well…yeah, I just said that.